-provided b

 provided by

 Section 35 of the

 Corporation Code

-4 -1 of the Philippines.
+of the Philippines.

-Has adopted a Charter 21 Assist the Board The Audit To conduct
+Has adopted Assist the Board The Audit

-a Charter in the Committee, investigations and
+a Charter in the Committee, To conduct investigations and

-performance of among others, make
+a Charter performance of among others, make

 its oversight have the recommendations

 responsibility for following relating to any

 financial reports responsibilities: communication or

 and financial Evaluate and reports referred

 reporting determine any to it under the

 process, internal non-audit work Whistle Blowing

 control system, performed by Policy Procedures

 audit process External of the Company,

 and in Auditors; or relating to any

 monitoring and Establish and findings of major

 facilitating identify the investigations on

 compliance with reporting line of internal control or

 both the internal the Internal financial

 financial Auditor; reporting matters

 management Monitor and as delegated by

 handbook and evaluate the the Board or on

 pertinent adequacy and the Committee's

 accounting effectiveness of own initiative ,

 standards, legal the Company's and

 and regulatory internal control management's

 Audit 0 2 2 requirements. system, response thereto.

+2 ( including

-Perform including financial
+Perform · , . financial

 oversight reporting

 financial control and

-management information
+management functions information

-functions technology

-specifically in the security;
+specifically in the technology security;

 areas of Review all

 managing credit, interim and

 market, liquidity, annual financial

 operational, statements

 legal and other before

 risks of the submission to

 Company, and the Board;

 crisis Ensure that the

 management. accounting and

 auditing

 processes,

 practices and

 methods of the

 Company

 comply with

 Philippine and

 internationally-

-I c.macionally

-accepted

-standards;

-Develop a

-transparent

-financial

-management

-system that will

-ensure the

-integrity of

-integrity of

-activities

-throughout the

-Corporation

-through a step-

-by-step

-procedures and

-policies

-handbook that

-will be used by

-the entire

-organization;

-and Supervise

-Management in

-Management's

-formulation of

-rules and

-procedures on

-financial

-reporting and

-internal controls

-in accordance

-with relevant

-guidelines.

-Has adopted The Nomination To ensure that It has the power

-a Charter 22 and Hearing all individuals to set guidelines

-Committee nominated to on the number of

-functions as the become a directorships

-body that pre- director of the which a member

-screens and Company have of the Board may

-Nomination 1 3 1 shortlists all the hold pursuant to

-Nomination 1 3 1 candidates qualifications the policy on

-nominated to and none of the multiple board

-become a disqualification seats under the

-member of the s set forth in Company's CG

-Board of the Company's Manual.

-Directors.
-By-laws and CG

-, Manual.

-Has adopted The Executive Establish a Has the power to

-a Charter 23 Compensation formal and Review (if any) of

-Remuneration 1 2 1 Committee transparent the existing

-assists and procedure for Human Resources

-23313C3 4114 p. occurre joi
+ı accepted standards; Develop a transparent financial management system that will ensure the integrity of internal control activities throughout the Corporation through a step- by-step procedures and policies handbook that will be used by the entire organization; and Supervise Management in Management's formulation of rules and procedures on financial reporting and internal controls in accordance with relevant guidelines.
+Nomination 1 3 1 Has adopted a Charter The Nomination and Hearing Committee functions as the body that prescreens and shortlists candidates nominated to become a member of the Board of Directors.
+To ensure that all individuals nominated to become a director of the Company have all the qualifications and none of the disqualification s set forth in the Company's By-laws and CG Manual.
+It has the power to set guidelines on the number of directorships which a member of the Board may hold pursuant to the policy on multiple board seats under the Company's CG Manual.
+Remuneration 1 2 1 Has adopted a Charter The Executive Compensation Committee assists and Establish a formal and transparent procedure for Has the power to Review (if any) of the existing Human Resources